 What is the Tax Return & when is Due?

-We at Expay are happy to assist with the Submissions of the La Renta, We will need a Digital Certificate which one can obtain from the Townhall or apply at the FMNT online, or we can obtain one for you, it has a lot of other benefits, *See My Articles.
+We require a Digital Certificate, which can be acquired from the Townhall or applied for online at the FMNT.
+Alternatively, we can obtain one for you.
+It offers many other benefits, *See My Articles.

 Please ask any questions on our Personal Forum @VENGA- Spain and we will answer any questions you may have.